 As the visionary and developer of God’s dream for this world, Jesus has no equal and inspires followers to incarnate the same humble service and subversive activity witnessed during his life in our broken world.
 The trajectories of his life can rebuild communities characterized by love, grace, justice, compassion, humility, gentleness, and all the right things this world was supposed to be.
 He has launched and is leading the restoration of all things.

 We can read the above OrthoScript and actually imagine how to follow Jesus’ lead.
 That sets them apart from propositional orthodoxy.
 Orthodox statements don't elicit action.
 They don't promote faithfulness.
 They just define the content of a faith.
 That makes doctrinal statements impractical for any discipleship process.
 Think about it.
 It's hard to follow Jesus when he is just standing there, even if his nature is unique.

 OrthoScripts Act Biblical and Breed Action

 Our doctrinal statements should reflect the biblical concupiscence.
 The anthology of biblical books is neither only a set of truthful propositions nor a continuous narrative.
 They are law and narrative, statement and poetry.
 If we glorify one to the exclusion of the others, we do violence to the Bible itself.
 If OrthoScripts are to replace Orthodox “is” statements, then they must advance us toward the same type of combination of content we find in the Bible.
-I believe they do just that.
+I believe they can do just that.

 OrthoScripts mix essence with action to ground linguistic expressions in the proper assumed context.
 They blend narrative with statements of nature.
 They make you feel who God has been and the trajectories of who he is being.
 They form thoughts for the mind but stir feelings in your heart.
 They act more biblical than static affirmations of what is right to believe.
 And for that, we must revise our reductionistic modern statements of faith.